github-peter/cryptography-1/README.md

 * Byte: Type definition of a byte (8 bit unsigned int)
 * ByteVector: Type defined as a vector of Bytes.
-* Text: Base class for a sequence of bytes.
+* ByteSequence: Base class for a sequence of bytes.
 Includes some useful methods for such sequences, e.g. XOR.
-* AsciiText: A Text constructed from an ascii encoded string.
+* AsciiByteSequence: A ByteSequence constructed from an ascii encoded string.
-* HexText: A Text constructed from an hex encoded string.
+* HexByteSequence: A ByteSequence constructed from an hex encoded string.